University of Kentucky Arboretum: Research about the Arboretum

+Redevelopment

 In 1990, land from the College of Agriculture was donated to be a joint venue between the College of Agriculture and the city of Lexington.
 The Arboretum was created in 1991, at which time it was overrun with non-native invasive plants such as honeysuckle and wintercreeper.
 The removal of such invasive plants has been and continues to be a major goal of Arboretum staff and volunteers.
 Every year, the Arboretum has hosted Arbor Day events, and every year there is a different theme.
 The Arbor Day events mark the beginning of the season, with many attractions happening all day.
 The peak season of the Arboretum is April 1 to October 31.
 If you were to take a walk through the Arboretum, chances are you'll see many different things.
 You could see students sitting on the grass studying, or people walking their dogs on the "Walk Across Kentucky" path.
 Depending on the time of year, you could even see concerts.
 Most people go to the Arboretum to enjoy the botanical garden and the outdoors, walk the trails, to let their children play outdoors, to take photos, and for school related trips.

 In 1994, the Children's Garden was thought of, then ten years later a conceptual design was drawn, and construction began in 2007.
 The Children's Garden was originally thought to be "a living library," the goal being the children could play in the water, get in the water, and climb on things.
 The children's Garden is closed on Mondays and Tuesdays.